 ART 450 SENIOR PORTFOLIO guides the student in the preparation of a professional portfolio.
-In this capstone course, students assemble appropriate documentary evidence of their skills and prepare an exhibit of their work in the university gallery.
-Prerequisite: Status as an Art or Graphic Design Major in their final semester, 1 credit hour.
+In this capstone course, students assemble appropriate documentary evidence of their skills and prepare an exhibit of their work in the CUW Art Gallery.
+Prerequisite: Status as an Art, Graphic Design, Illustration or Photography major in their final semester.
+Studio Fee.
+1 credit hour.